Design for Reliability – Stressors

 podcast episode with speaker Michael Pfeifer

 Components and joints will stop functioning as required if their materials degrade too much.
-This is a problem if it leads to a reduction or loss of product performance before the end of a product’s expected life.
+This is a problem if it reduces or loses product performance before the end of a product’s expected life.

-Identifying the conditions to which materials are exposed and selecting materials that can withstand the exposure is a critical part of designing products that have good reliability.
+Identifying the conditions to which materials are exposed and selecting materials that can withstand the exposure are critical parts of designing products that have good reliability.

-During this event, I will discuss the identification of the conditions that can cause materials to degrade.
+During this event, I will discuss identifying the conditions that can cause materials to degrade.